Rules

 Do I have to make a video specifically for RICE?

-- Your video must not have won any prior awards
+- have won any prior awards

-- Your video must not be easily found online
+- be easily found online

 Can I submit unfinished videos to RICE?